d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)

 The &lambda;-calculus is a formal system on application and abstraction expressions.
-In addition a set of transformation rules define a equational theory dedicated to the expression manipulation.
+A set of transformation rules define an equational theory dedicated to the expression manipulation.
 This set contains in particular transformation rules dedicated to the reduction process based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.

 The &alpha;-conversion allows bound variable names to be changed, the &beta;-reduction explains the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x)